whiteskylondon/conjectio/content/posts/beyond-algorithms-a-discussion-with-philip-schrodt.md

 Kahneman's _Thinking Fast and Slow_ -- and more generally, the decades of work he did with Tversky, Slovik and others, now into the second or third (at least) academic generation, would be my go-to place on that.
 I was familiar with the early work when I wrote Patterns, Rules, and Learning, but it has all gone way, way further, both conceptually and empirically, since then.

-<QUOTE> _at pattern recognition - a pleasurable activity: why at biological level In contrast, humans are resistant to logical deductive reasoning and avoid using it whenever possible._’ <QUOTE>
+> Human beings, possessing associative memories, are extraordinarily skillful at pattern recognition.
+This task they find not only relatively painless, but, to judge from the popularity of crossword puzzles, Trivial Pursuits and Wheel of Fortune, downright pleasurable.
+In contrast, humans are resistant to logical deductive reasoning and avoid using it whenever possible.

 _On the subject of NLP… a friend pointed to me that natively English speaking countries (Britain, NZ, Australia…) are all islands.
-Even the US, somehow, is more or less an island, only sharing physical borders with Mexico and Canada, another English speaking country.
+Even the US is more or less an island, only sharing physical borders with Mexico and Canada, another English speaking country.
 And at some point during the 19th century two cultures, Spanish and Anglo-Saxon, settled on the Rio Grande.
 Today, the development gap is flagrant.
 How do you culturally and linguistically explain this development gap?
 Spain, despite the wealth it did extract from South America - as Portugal did - as never been able to thrive.
 Is the English language particularly efficient?_

 Well, English does have the advantage of being both a very simple language (as I've noted on occasion, the Vikings weren't great at language...) and has an extraordinary vocabulary due to initially merging two languages (Anglo-Saxon and Old Norse), and then the vocabulary of most of a third (French), and then being a complete sponge for every other language it encounters, and thanks to English colonialism, it encountered a lot.